Ishan5hrestha/Electricity-Demand-Prediction/README.md

 # Electricity-Demand-Prediction
 Predict the electric demand for upcoming week with historical data using KNN.
 The prediction is done with respect to time of the year.
-The data shows predictible curves each year on closer months.
-Initially temperature and humidity data from Tribhuwan International Airport were also taken with the electric data but they showed little correlation.
+When we visualized the data, we found predictible curves each year on closer months.
+Initially temperature and humidity data from Tribhuwan International Airport were also taken but they showed little correlation with the electric data.
 So they were dropped and only month, date and time were taken into account which resulted in over 95% accuracy.

 ## Tools used
 - HTML, CSS, JS